 - Ask your friends and colleagues “What are three things you think I’m best at?”
 You can use a short anonymous survey via Google Forms to collect this feedback.
 Keeping it anonymous would encourage your friends to be more forthcoming and honest about the feedback.

 - Browse through the freelancer sites I mentioned above and take a look at the highest paid freelancers in each domain.
 Make a note of what the top freelancers claim as their unique selling proposition.
-(You can also browse our Envato Studio, which is a higher paying freelance site for graphic designers and web development professionals.)

 Once you've identified your unique skills and strengths, comes the next question to ask yourself: